ncipollo/release-action/README.md

 - **commit**: An optional commit reference.
 This will be used to create the tag if it does not exist.
 - **discussionCategory**: When provided this will generate a discussion of the specified category.
 The category must exist otherwise this will cause the action to fail.
 This isn't used with draft releases.
 - **draft**: Optionally marks this release as a draft release.
 Set to `true` to enable.
+- **generateReleaseNotes**: Indicates if release notes should be automatically generated.
+Set to `true` to enable.
 - **name**: An optional name for the release.
 If this is omitted the tag will be used.
 - **omitBody**: Indicates if the release body should be omitted.
 - **omitBodyDuringUpdate**: Indicates if the release body should be omitted during updates.
 The body will still be applied for newly created releases.
 This will preserve the existing body during updates.